The American Public Works Association, Silicon Valley Chapter (APWA) honors Everett N. “Eddie” Souza Park as its 2019 Project of the Year!

 The park and community garden’s success was achieved through extensive community outreach and a commitment to work cohesively with managing agencies, consultants, and the City of Santa Clara.
+Formerly San Tomas & Monroe Park, this 2-acre public space was renamed to honor the late Everett N. “Eddie” Souza.
 Gates + Associates was pleased to receive the Project of the Year award in partnership with FCGA Architects, and Bellecci & Associates Civil Engineering.

 On a beautiful Saturday in August 2018, the park had its ribbon cutting ceremony and opened to the public!
 The ceremony was well attended: families and visitors were eager to explore play spaces, engage with nature, and celebrate the long-awaited community space.